340xix8/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. this script is for Replace all characters A and c from input to Z and e respectively
 20. this script is for Create a script that removes all letters c and C from input.
 21. this script is for Write a script that reverse its input.
+22. this script is for Write a script that displays all users and their home directories, sorted by users